vitaliiyanpix/bcc-project/README.md

 3. Use of string to refer to Plan class in Subscription model in circular importing.
 I fixed this by replacing the string with import.
 4. Bidirectional relationship in ATTPlanVersion (subscription field) without adding a second relationship() in Subscription model.
 I fixed it by adding necessary field.
 5. Initial revision didn't contain all changes in tables.
 I created new one.
+6. Flask-Migrate couldn't detect models in src.models.cycles module.
+I have imported all models modules in src/\__init\__.py.